-Love Progress Park is a leadership club for girls where students and athletes get an MBA-style leadership experience.
+Love Progress Park is targeted leadership training for students and athletes who desire a real world, MBA-style leadership experience.

 The mission of Love Progress Park is to provide experiential leadership programming for girls enhancing emotional, intellectual, physical, social, and business growth.
 Our vision is to See All Girls Live With The Courage To Lead.

 Love Progress Park specializes in leadership programming for middle school and high school girls who are looking to supplement their academic and athletic endeavors with focused leadership training.

 All LPP Directors are current or rising community leaders.
 L.E.A.D.
 Group Coaches are hand-picked by LPP Directors based on very specific criteria.
 Directors and Coaches must pass background checks, complete L.E.A.D.
 Team Development training, and abide by strict LPP standards.
 Our Directors and Coaches believe all girls can reach their leadership potential.

 Generally, we work with girls in grades 6-12.
 Each program or event (L.E.A.D.
 Groups, Leadership Project, etc.) has specific age requirements listed in the event descriptions.

 Love Progress Park has a strict no refund policy once students receive our official Playbook, attend the first day of programming, or make their first programming payment installment.
 There may be exceptions given for long-term illness.